I’m Natalie, and I’m super excited to share my story with you.

 I couldn’t stop thinking about The Life Coach School.
 I wanted to be trained by Brooke so I could hone in on my personal development skills and learn how to coach people (I have always seen my career go down the path similar to Tony Robbins).

 The problem was that her coaching problem was $18,000.

 Since I’m committed to getting out of student loan debt, I couldn’t justify the price to myself.
-But I knew in my heart I had to learn from her.
+But I knew in my heart I had to take this program.

 So, I pitched her ideas of how I could work for her to earn my way into the course.

 I accepted without asking any details.
 I immediately went all in.

 I started working for The Life Coach School on content projects (writing ebooks, editing content, etc.).
 I did this part time for the entire summer (20-25 hours per week).